mstafamajid/Spacer/spacer/README.md

 ### Issues and Contributions

-If you encounter any issues with the package or have suggestions for improvements, feel free to open an issue on the [GitHub repository](https://link-to-your-github-repo).
+If you encounter any issues with the package or have suggestions for improvements, feel free to open an issue on the [GitHub repository](https://github.com/mstafamajid/Spacer).
 Contributions are welcome, and we appreciate any help to make this package better.

-### Code of Conduct

-Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in this project, you agree to abide by its terms.

 ### License